Cherreads

 "Fine"

-I cleared my throat and forcibly pulled my power back.
+Lin Xuan cleared his throat and forcibly pulled his power back.

 The guards gasped for air like drowning fish.